DoubleML/doubleml-docs/doc/workflow/workflow.rst

 TODO: Set up and insert a DAG for the 401(k) Example: IV-based argumentation (eligibility - participation - outcome)

-In the 401(k) study, we are interested in estimating the causal effect of participation in so-called 401(k) pension plans on employees' net financial assets.
-To do so, we use observational data.
-Thus, we cannot rely on a properly conducted randomized control study and have to argue that the treatment (= an employee's participation in a 401(k) plan) is as good as randomly assigned once we credibly control for observable characteristics.
-A complication that arises in the 401(k) example is due to so-called endogeneity of the treatment assignment: Participation is a decision made by employees and unobservable effects may generally affect this decision.
-However, it is possible to justify that eligibility, in other words access to the treatment, can be considered as exogenous, once we control for confounding variables.
-Earlier studies in this context argue that if characteristics that are related to saving preferences are taken into account, eligibility can be considered as good as randomly assigned.
+In the 401(k) study, we are interested in estimating the average treatment effect of participation in so-called 401(k) pension plans on employees' net financial assets.
+Because we cannot rely on a properly conducted randomized control study in this example, we have to base our analysis on observational data.
+Hence, we have to use an identification strategy that is based on appropriately controlling for potential confounders.
+A complication that arises in the 401(k) example is due to so-called endogeneity of the treatment assignment.
+The treatment variable is an employee's participation in a 401(k) pension plan which is a decision made by employees and likely to be affected by unobservable effects.
 For example, is seems reasonable that persons with higher income have a stronger preference to save and also to participate in a pension plan.
+If our analysis does not account for this self-selection into treatment, the estimated effect is likely to be biased.

+To circumvent the endogenous treatment problem, it is possible to exploit randomness in eligibility for 401(k) plans.
+In other words, the access to the treatment can be considered as randomly assigned once we control for confounding variables.
+Earlier studies in this context argue that if characteristics that are related to saving preferences are taken into account, eligibility can be considered as good as randomly assigned (at the time 401(k) plans were introduced).
-Rather than focusing on the instrumental variable analysis for the sake of brevity, we will focus on a so-called intent-to-treat effect.
-This quantity corresponds to the causal effect of eligibility on participation and is of great interest in many applications.
+The conditional exogeneity in the access to treatment makes it possible to estimate the causal effect of interest by using an instrumental variable (IV) approach.
+However, for the sake of brevity, we will focus on the so-called intent-to-treat effect in the following.
+This effect corresponds to the average treatment effect of eligibility (= the instrument) on net financial assets (= the outcome) and is of great interest in many applications.
+The IV analysis is available in the Python [link] and R [link] Notebooks that are available online.

-TODO: Polish formulations

-pension plan participation
-**Description of the Case Study and Data**

-* 401(k) plans are pension accounts sponsored by employers
-* **Estimate the effect of 401(k) eligibility and participation on accumulated assets**
-* Problems: **Saver heterogeneity** and the fact that the **decision to enroll** in a 401(k) **is non-random**
-* **Conventional estimates** that do not account for saver heterogeneity and endogeneity of participation **will be biased**

-TO BE CONTINUED
+The previous discussion focuses on the causal problem.
+Let's also talk about the statistical methods used for estimation.
+For identification of the average treatment effect of participation or eligibility on assets, it is crucial that we appropriately account for the confounding factors.
+That's where the machine learning tools come into play.
+Of course we could simply estimate the causal effect by using a linear (IV) regression model.
+In these models, the researcher have to manually pick and, perhaps, transform variables.
+However, machine learning techniques offer greater flexibility in terms of a more data-driven specification of the main regression equation and the propensity score.

 1. Data-Backend
 ---------------

+In step 1., we initialize the data-backend and thereby declare the role of the outcome, the treatment and the confounding variables.

-We use data from the 1991 Survey of Income and Program Participation which is available via ...
+We use data from the 1991 Survey of Income and Program Participation which is available via the function fetch_401k [link to docu].
+The data-backend can be initialized from various data frame objects in Python and R. To estimate the intent-to-treat effect in the
+401(k) example, we use eligibility (``e401``) as the treatment variable of interest.
+The outcome variable is ``net_tfa`` and we control for confounding variables ``['age', 'inc', 'educ', 'fsize', 'marr', 'twoearn', 'db', 'pira', 'hown']``.

 .. tabbed:: Python